Fundy Albert

-Fundy Albert is a village municipality in the Canadian province of New Brunswick.
+Fundy Albert is a village in the Canadian province of New Brunswick.
 The jurisdiction was formed through the 2023 New Brunswick local governance reforms which saw the consolidation of local government entities into regions or districts.

 History

-Fundy Albert was established on January 1, 2023 by New Brunswick regulation 2022-50, the Local Governments Establishment Regulation of the Local Governance act, through the amalgamation of the village municipalities of Alma, Riverside-Albert and Hillsborough while at the same time annexing certain mostly adjacent unincorporated areas.
+Fundy Albert was established on January 1, 2023 by New Brunswick regulation 2022-50, the Local Governments Establishment Regulation of the Local Governance act, through the amalgamation of the villages of Alma, Riverside-Albert and Hillsborough while at the same time annexing certain mostly adjacent unincorporated areas.

 Places of note

-View of St. Marys Anglican Church in Fundy Albert, New Brunswick.
+View of St. Mary's Anglican Church in Fundy Albert, New Brunswick.
 Note the bell under the peak in the roof.